mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 ## 3. Global theme overrides

-If you want to secure styling consistency between components, managing your user interface as a whole, Material UI provides a way to customize the components from the theme level.
-We have a dedicated guide about this approach, take a look at the [Component theming customization](/customization/theme-components/) page for more details.
+Material UI provides theme tools for managing style consistency between all components across your user interface.
+Visit the [Component theming customization](/customization/theme-components/) page for more details.

 ## 4. Global CSS override

-If you just want to add some global baseline styles for some of the HTML elements, you can use the `GlobalStyles` component.
-Here is an example of how you can override styles for the `h1` elements.
+To add global baseline styles for some of the HTML elements, use the `GlobalStyles` component.
+Here is an example of how you can override styles for the `h1` elements:

 {{"demo": "GlobalCssOverride.js", "iframe": true, "height": 100}}